 Green Industries: Our horticulture program isn’t just about gardening.
 We care for rabbits and chickens to give urban students a hands-on understanding of farm production.

 Co-op: Whether academic or technical, co-op credits offer a chance for students to get real-world work experience.

 Fast Forward: KCI is one of five schools in the region to offer a Fast Forward/Workplace program geared to helping students get the skills needed in the workplace.

-Life Skills: This program is a non-credit alternative for students whose primary exceptionality is mild intellectual and whose placement has been determined by an Identification, Placement and Review Committee (IPRC).
-The Life Skills program focuses on Personal Life Management, Social Skills, Practical Math, Language and Literacy, Community Access and Awareness, Vocational Training and Preparation for Work.
+ACE (Life Skills): This program is a non-credit alternative for students whose primary exceptionality is mild intellectual and whose placement has been determined by an Identification, Placement and Review Committee (IPRC).
+The ACE program focuses on Personal Life Management, Social Skills, Practical Math, Language and Literacy, Community Access and Awareness, Vocational Training and Preparation for Work.